-7.3.3.5.2 NTP Time Base
+7.3.3.5.2 NTP Timebase

-This function enables the adjustment of the time base of the NTP output for customized applications.
+For custom applications this function enables adjustment of the time base of the NTP output.

-Entering this function the transmitted time protocol of the Time Server 8029NTS/GPS is no longer compliant with NTP standard.
-According to the NTP standard, NTP uses only the UTC time base.
+Entering this function the transmitted time protocol of the modul 8029NTC is not conform to the NTP standard anymore.

+According to the NTP standard NTP uses only the UTC time base.
 The NTP time protocol does not allow any leaps in time.